danielknox/RoboRoach/Step_3/README.md

 # RoboRoach

 Roach-Wiring.svg should provide a slightly clearer diagram about wiring Robo Roach up.
+I've used different colored wires to help make different parts of the circuit clearer -- you don't need to worry about wire colors in your circuit!

 ## How Robo Roach's Circuit Works